 David is also the host of Smashing The Plateau, a podcast for business owners who are determined to break through their current limitations.
 No matter how successful you might be today, there’s probably at least one area where external or internal roadblocks are keeping you from fully achieving your goals.
-So, be sure to subscribe to David’s helpful podcast and download his free e-book 5 Setbacks Experienced by Superstar Entrepreneurs (and How They Overcame Them).

-Beyond his nine years of experience helping business owners to break through roadblocks, David’s background includes eight years in the corporate world as a chemical engineer, and over 20 years as a CEO, COO, CFO in the non-profit world.
+Beyond his many years of experience helping business owners to break through roadblocks, David’s background includes eight years in the corporate world as a chemical engineer, and over 20 years as a CEO, COO, CFO in the non-profit world.
 His C-level experience and executive maturity makes him a rare find among small business consultants.

 Are you looking to break out of a plateau or achieve sales and marketing goals that seem unattainable?
 If so, then you don’t want to miss the wisdom that David shares in today’s interview.
 Scroll down to the Podcast Player and listen now!

 (Prefer to read instead?
 Click on the “Transcript” link at the bottom of the player.)

 Experienced solo professionals know that seeing themselves through the eyes of their clients is difficult.
 They also realize that it’s important to try.
 After all is said and done – it’s how each client experiences working with us that defines our brand.